-Cure Parkinson’s and the Van Andel Institute (VAI) are delighted to be supporting two sub-studies within the important Bydureon phase lll trial (Exenatide-PD 3).
+Cure Parkinson’s and Van Andel Institute (VAI) are delighted to be supporting two sub-studies within the important Bydureon phase 3 trial (Exenatide-PD 3).

 The studies will begin recruiting from six sites in the UK over the coming months.
 The rationale for sub-studies is that they provide additional information to support the main findings of the trial and can provide a more complete picturce of how the drug is working.
 Helen Matthews, Deputy CEO at Cure Parkinson’s said:

 Exenatide was the first drug to be prioritised through the International Linked Clinical Trials initiative and we are delighted that VAI, our partner within the initiative, has chosen to co-fund these important sub-studies for this new phase 3 trial which will provide informative additional objective data.